Driver 2

 Driver 2 (also known as Driver 2: Back on the Streets and as Driver 2: The Wheelman Is Back in North America) is a 2000 action driving video game and the second installment of the Driver series.
 It was developed by Reflections Interactive and published by Infogrames for PlayStation.
 A port to the Game Boy Advance, titled Driver 2 Advance, was released in 2002, developed by Sennari Interactive and released under Infogrames' Atari range of products.

+The follow up to Driver, Driver 2 too was a commercial success, although received a less enthusiastic critical reception in comparison.
+The next installment would be Driver 3 in 2004, while a prequel title was released as Driver: Renegade in 2011.

 Gameplay

 Driver 2 expands on Driver's structure, as well as adding the ability of the character John Tanner to step out of his car to explore on foot and commandeer other vehicles in the game's environments.
 The story missions are played separately from the 'Take a Ride' mode where the player can explore the cities in their own time.

 Missions in the game are generally vehicle-oriented, and involve trailing witnesses, ramming cars and escaping from gangsters or cops.
 A cutscene is shown prior to almost every mission to help advance the storyline, and thus the game plays rather like a Hollywood-style car chase movie.
 Although Tanner can leave his car and interact with certain elements of the environment, all violence takes place during pre-rendered scenes.

 While the original PlayStation version offered a two-player split screenplay, the Game Boy Advance version introduced a four-player link option.

 Driver 2 includes four cities, which are notably larger than the original game.
 The cities are Chicago, Havana, Las Vegas, and Rio de Janeiro.

 A wide variety of cars can be found throughout the game.
 They are based on real life cars like Chevys, Fords, GMC and more.
 All the cars can be driven and there are also hidden cars in the game's four cities.
 Similar to the first game, cars' hubcaps can fly off.